villearo/slim-maintenance-mode/readme.txt

 == Upgrade Notice ==
 = 1.2 =
-Slim Maintenance Mode is now available in French and Spanish
+Slim Maintenance Mode is now available in French and Spanish.